 Jim Caviezel's portrayal of Jesus is stunning.
-Syndicated columnist Cal Thomas agrees, "Jim Caviezel, who plays Jesus, with tender understatement may be the best Jesus ever (not counting the original)" (Tribune Media, 5 August, 2003).
-Caviezel went through devastating, intense emotions, life threatening physical injury - a separated shoulder, hypothermia, struck by lightening, extreme fatigue, two accidental lashings, and heart surgery after filming as a result of some of these - and profound spiritual experiences making this film.
+Syndicated columnist Cal Thomas agrees, "Jim Caviezel, who plays Jesus, with tender understatement may be the best Jesus ever (not counting the original)" (Tribune Media, 5 August 2003).
+Caviezel went through devastating, intense emotions, life-threatening physical injury - a separated shoulder, hypothermia, struck by lightning, extreme fatigue, two accidental lashings, and heart surgery after filming as a result of some of these - and profound spiritual experiences making this film.
 It was life changing to suffer in some way as Jesus suffered.
-You will not see an effeminate, blonde haired, blue eyed, British Jesus in Caviezel, which has been the case in biblical movies throughout film history.
+You will not see an effeminate, blonde-haired, blue-eyed, British Jesus in Caviezel, which has been the case in biblical movies throughout film history.
 Caviezel is rugged, masculine, and very much looks like a middle eastern man.

 The suffering Caviezel experienced in the crucifixion scene - hypothermia and separated shoulder - was excruciating.
 He was not acting.
 It made for one of the most realistic and powerful crucifixion scenes in the history of films on Jesus.

-Mary, mother of Jesus, was played by Maia Morgenstern.
-Like Caviezel, she is not Hollywood gorgeous, british, nor saintly looking; rather her beauty is in her mothers heart.
+Mary, the mother of Jesus, was played by Maia Morgenstern.
+Like Caviezel, she is not Hollywood gorgeous, British, nor saintly looking; rather her beauty is in her mother's heart.
 To look into her eyes we see the depth of a mother in agony as she watches the horrible suffering of her son.
 They are haunting eyes, desperate eyes, sorrowful eyes.
 There has never been a more realistic Mary like Maia Morgenstern.
 Her performance is unforgettable.

 Peter and Judas were also portrayed with excellence unseen in any other Jesus film, as were Pontus Pilate, Mary Magdalene, Caiphas, and Nicodemus.